dnbaumgartner/XPilotView/README.md

 ### Calibrating the Gyro

 The gyro occasionally develops an offset in one of the rate axis.
-This is indicated when the centerpoint of the view drifts while your head is held in a fixed position.
+This is indicated when the centerpoint of the view drifts while your head/gyro is held in a fixed position.
 Clicking the zeroing button will temporarily return the view to the center position but drifts off again.

 The gyro offset can be recalibrated either from the X-Plane XPilotView menu setting as described in the following **XPilotView Settings** section or by the following steps using the Android Billiard (MiniIMUEn) app:

+1) As before, plug the USB adapter into the host computer while maintaining the gyro module on a stable surface.
 1) Connect the Billiard app (MiniIMUEn.apk) to the gyro.
 1) Select the Config display.
 1) Set the gyro module on a stationary surface in an orientation similar to the operating orientation.